IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: IF equation-based TF post-processing method

-In the following, we utilize a concrete IF equation, i.e., the IF equation (16) of chirp signals, to discuss the convergence of the fixed point algorithm (30).
-In this case, the iteration can be expressed as
+In the following, we utilize two concrete IF equations, i.e., the $IF_1$ and $IF_2$ of the chirps, to discuss the convergence of the fixed point algorithm (37).
+For the $IF_1$, the iteration of $\omega$ at time $t$ can be expressed as